 University Fees and Funding

-The Financial aid office provides information about on student funding and scholarships.
-University funded Scholarships include Vice-Chancellor's Scholarships, University Entrance Scholarships, Equality Scholarships, Sports Scholarships and National Olympiad winner awards.
+The Financial aid office provides information on student funding and scholarships.
+University-funded Scholarships include Vice-Chancellor's Scholarships, University Entrance Scholarships, Equality Scholarships, Sports Scholarships and National Olympiad winner awards.
 For information about NSFAS funding, please visit the NSFAS website.
 External bursaries portal: The Bursaries South Africa website provides a comprehensive list of bursaries in South Africa.